Educators – especially teachers who integrate technology into the classroom – must be tough to keep up with all the strategies.

 Visit a Virtual Zoo

 If you are not close enough to visit a decent zoo, there is an online alternative.
 For example, the San Diego Zoo has posted several videos on its website that introduces individuals to its vast array of wildlife.
-Students can tour the zoo and view the habitats of pandas, polar bears, elephants, and apes.
-There is also a list of interesting science experiments that students, particularly the younger ones, will enjoy.
+Students can tour the zoo and view pandas, polar bears, elephants, and apes’ habitats.
+There is also a list of interesting science experiments that students will enjoy, particularly the younger ones.

 Discovery’s Animal Planet also has some videos and links that will help you educate your students about various animals and their natural environment.
 There are many other websites that you can find that will help you teach an informative and engaging class on the science of animal life.
-As well, you may want to ask your class if they would like to make their virtual zoo that includes maps, photos, and written information.
+You may also want to ask your class if they would like to make their virtual zoo that includes maps, photos, and written information.

 Keep Education Alive During the Summer